fairen-group/Pore-filling_Mechanism_Study_in_Adsorption/README.md

 # <img src="docs/images/step-2.png" alt="Ar-isotherm-steps" style="padding:10px;" width="600"/>

 ## Citation
-If you use this code in your research, please kindly cite the following:
+If you use this code in your research, please kindly consider citing the following:
 [https://chemrxiv.org/engage/chemrxiv/article-details/68cef31e3e708a764963d3a9]